michav1510/Optimizing-Pipeline-in-Azure/README.md

 This model is then compared to an Azure AutoML run.

 ## Summary
-**In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**

 This dataset contains data about bank marketing campaigns based on phone calls to potential clients.
 The campaing has as target to convince the potential clients to make a term deposit with the bank.
 We seek to predict whether or not the potential client would